• Request Info

 What is the delivery format?

 The program is primarily in person with some online components.
 Many classes meet during the traditional business workday.
+The MS-Practicum course meets virtually in the summer, allowing students to complete practicum in community-based settings and other placements outside of Knoxville.

 How long does it take to complete the program?